peter88213/novxlib/docs/document_types.md

-Generate a new OpenDocument text document (odt) containing chapter titles and section descriptions that can be edited and written back to noveltree format.
+Generate a new OpenDocument text document (odt) containing chapter titles and section descriptions that can be edited and written back to novelibre format.
 File name suffix is
 `_sections_tmp`.

 [Top of page](#top)